gil2rok/drghmc/README.md

 Generating samples from an unnormalized probability distribution is a key problem in statistics and machine learning.
 Markov chain Monte Carlo (MCMC) methods are a popular class of algorithms that construct Markov chains with the target distribution as their stationary distribution.
 The chain is then simulated for a long time to generate samples from the target distribution.

-Hamiltonian Monte Carlo (HMC) is an MCMC method that simulates a *ficticious* phyiscal system with gradient information.
+Hamiltonian Monte Carlo (HMC) is an MCMC method that simulates a *ficticious* phyiscal system with gradients of the target distribution.
 While effective for high-dimensional distributions, HMC struggles with multiscale geometry.
 DR-G-HMC builds upon the Delayed Rejection HMC (DR-HMC) algorithm to address this issue.

 #### Papers:
 - [Delayed rejection Hamiltonian Monte Carlo for sampling multiscale distributions](https://arxiv.org/abs/2110.00610)